aeosynth/bk/README.md

 # bk
-bk is a WIP terminal epub reader
+bk is a WIP terminal epub reader. currently only tested on linux.

 # install